 Attention: Due to property renovations being undertaken by our partner institution, the US National Park Service, the UCLA La Kretz Center for California Science Field Station at Rocky Oaks will be temporarily closed and not accepting reservations for the remainder of 2023 and start of 2024.

 We hope to continue having guests stay at the field station in Spring 2024.
 If you have any questions about the La Kretz Center’s temporary closure, including alternative accommodations while you conduct field research, please contact the Assistant Director, David Blake, at email@example.com or the Faculty Director, Brad Shaffer, at firstname.lastname@example.org

 UCLA La Kretz Center Field Station

-The Field Station supports field research activities, provides short and long-term accommodations for researchers and space for meetings and small classes, and will soon include lab facilities to further facilitate field studies.
+The Field Station supports field research activities, provides short and long-term accommodations for researchers and space for meetings and small classes, and includes lab facilities to further facilitate field studies.

 Located in the heart of the Santa Monica Mountains, the La Kretz Field Station is a unique, collaborative project between the UCLA La Kretz Center and the National Park Service.
 Situated on National Park Service property adjacent to Rocky Oaks Park and managed by the La Kretz Center, the Field Station location is ideal for facilitating students and visitors alike to work on collaborative conservation projects in the Santa Monica Mountains and across Southern California.
 The Field Station provides a natural bridge between our more laboratory-based activities on the UCLA campus and collaborative ecological work in the field.